WestGermanGenomeCenter/bcl2fastq2_Pipeline/README.md

 - can deal with .fastq files as input (if demultiplexing already happened), for this enable the skip_demux part in the config.yaml
 - can deal with paired and and single read sequencing setups.
 Diamond does not work with pe setups, and the naming scheme is strict (see config.yaml)
 - if qc steps are enabled that require trimming of adapters, but trimming is disabled the pipeline will trimm regardless.
 This is to ensure the proper input quality of data for each step.
-- The mayor focus here is demultiplexing of MiSeq/Nextseq2000/NovaseqX and do RNASeq analysis until transcript count tables are created
+- The major focus here is demultiplexing of MiSeq/Nextseq2000/NovaseqX and do RNASeq analysis until transcript count tables are created
 - can deal with UMIs, even in paired end setups (check config.yaml)
 - collects qc of raw sequencing output in a multiqc file, and output of all analysis steps in a multiqc_report_complete file.
 - general deletion of data does not happen.
 You need to cleanup on your own.